 Be sure to introduce yourself and get to know your farmers!
 Farmers love to hear what you are cooking with their produce, and your meals are sure to taste even better after knowing the hands that tended to your fruits and veggies.

-As a bit of inspiration for your next foray to the farmers' market, I'm sharing my new favorite homemade Green Goddess salad dressing.
-This recipe is super quick to make + packed with flavor and amazing vivid green color, all thanks to freshly picked goodness from our local farmers.
+As a bit of inspiration for your next foray to the farmers' market, I'm excited to share my favorite Green Goddess Dressing + Dip.
+This recipe is super quick to make and is packed with flavor and amazing vivid green color thanks to ripe avocado and heaps of fresh herbs.

 Green Goddess Salad Dressing